-To shake things up a bit, why not try taking a different route to the supermarket, or sitting somewhere different when you’re out in the garden?
-Changing up your habits can help you to see the world through fresh eyes and notice new things about your surroundings, and, again, bring your mind back to the present moment.
+To shake things up a bit, why not try taking a different route to the supermarket or sitting somewhere different when you’re out in the garden?
+Changing up your habits can help you to see the world through fresh eyes and notice new things about your surroundings.
+This will also help bring your mind back to the present moment.

-By acknowledging your thoughts and how you are feeling, without judging why you feel this way, you allow your mind to move on without losing your awareness of the present.
-It can also help to label your thoughts as you watch them drive by.
-For instance, ‘that’s my anxious thought about finding a new job’ or ‘that’s my anxious thought about all the things I have to get done by tomorrow.’
+By acknowledging your thoughts and how you’re feeling, without judging why you feel this way, you can allow your mind to move on without losing your awareness of the present.
+Some people also find it helpful to label their thoughts as they watch them drive by.
+For instance: ‘that’s my anxious thought about finding a new job’ or ‘that’s my anxious thought about all the things I have to get done by tomorrow.’

 Let go of the past and stop worrying about the future

-Mindfulness can help us to reconnect with our bodies and the present which prevents us from becoming too wrapped up in our thoughts.
+Mindfulness can help us to reconnect with our bodies and the present moment which prevents us from becoming too wrapped up in our thoughts.
 Once we do this, we can often see how these thoughts may be driving our emotions and our behaviours.

-When should I do it?
+When should I practise mindfulness?

 You can practise mindfulness at any moment you wish.
 However, when starting out, many people find it easier to build it into their routine by committing to regular times (e.g. first thing in the morning or last thing before bed).

-Is it for everyone?
+Is mindfulness for everyone?

-How do I get started?
+How do I get started with mindfulness?

 You can practise being in the present moment on your own, whenever is convenient for you.
-It usually helps to start by focusing on small things, for example, shutting your eyes for ten minutes and focusing only on your breathing, or thinking about how the sun feels on your skin as you walk to work.
+It usually helps to start by focusing on small things.
+For example, shutting your eyes for 10 minutes and focusing only on your breathing, or thinking about how the sun feels on your skin as you walk to work.

 As you become more comfortable with mindfulness, you can begin to do it as and when you need to (e.g. when you’re feeling stressed or overwhelmed).